emergentvibe/Memetics-Research/source/content/high verbality.md

-### high verbality
-some other memes that i have picked up affecting my behaviour at a higher level are:
+some memes that i have picked up affecting my behaviour at a higher level of verbality:
 - "you can just do things"
 - "how hard can it be?"
 - "WAGMI"